roshanthamalaka/assignment_pyapp_ac/Readme.md

  Use Ansible to install and configure the prometheus server.
 Ansible Playbook availble in Ansible_playbooks_promethus_configuration folder.
  Readme file in that folder has description about  installation and configuration

+ ## About Deployment

+ Application , Infrastrucuture and the configuration all deployment done through local machine.
+In real world best to use CI/CD pipeline for application deployment, Terraform deployment and so on.
+In this case it was ommitted.